subpic/ATQAM/README.md

 We use the same formatting template as ACM Multimedia 2019 and we seek two kind of submissions:

-Original contributions: full 6-page paper submissions (not including references).
+Original contributions: full 6-8 page paper submissions (not including references).
 Extended abstracts: with preliminary results, 2-page submissions (not including references).
 All contributions must be submitted through CMT using the following link: [cmt3.research.microsoft.com/ATQAM](https://cmt3.research.microsoft.com/ATQAM)